PERSOL HR DATA BANK in APAC

 2. Where an employee terminates an employee’s employment contract without notice, the company must pay the wages to the employee within three days after the date of such termination (Section 21(2) of the Employment Act) (see Section 5 below).

-Minimum Wages Order 2020 came into force on February 1,2020.
-The minimum wages were increased to RM 1,200 monthly or RM 5.77 hourly in major cities that include Kuala Lumpur and RM 1,100 monthly or RM 5.29 hourly in areas other than the major cities, respectively.
-This order does not apply to domestic employees such as maids.
+Minimum Wages Order 2022 came into force on May 1, 2022.
+Minimum wages were increased to RM 1,500 monthly or RM 7.21 hourly for the whole of Malaysia.
+This order does not apply to domestic employees, such as maids.

 Monthly Daily Hourly

-When wages are to be paid in accordance with a piece rate, tonnage, task, trip, or commission and not as basic pay, the wages must not fall below RM 1,200 or RM 1,100 monthly.
+When wages are to be paid in accordance with a piece rate, tonnage, task, trip, or commission and not as basic pay, the wages must not fall below RM 1,500 monthly.

 Advance payment of wages